 Hunter Biden: The legal troubles of the US president's son

-A long-running investigation into US President Joe Biden's son, Hunter, may be heading for a jury trial.
+US President Joe Biden's son, Hunter, has been indicted on three criminal charges.

-The five-year probe appeared near its end last month, with Mr Biden, 53, agreeing to resolve tax and gun offences and avoid prison time.
+Back in July, a five-year federal probe appeared near its end, with Mr Biden, 53, agreeing to resolve tax and gun offences and avoid prison time.

-Mr Biden's plea agreement unravelled in court, and federal prosecutors have since argued it is no longer binding.

-The man who was overseeing the investigation, David Weiss, has now been elevated to special counsel, giving him greater prosecutorial authority.
+But the plea agreement unravelled in court and David Weiss, the man overseeing the investigation, was elevated to special counsel, giving him greater prosecutorial authority.

-The lawyer guiding Mr Biden's case has withdrawn his representation amid concerns he may be called to testify against his client in the months ahead.
+On Thursday, prosecutors announced they were indicting Mr Biden for lying on the application form he used to purchase a handgun in 2018.

-And all the while congressional Republicans have forged ahead with their own inquiries into Mr Biden's foreign business dealings.
+And all the while congressional Republicans, who have forged ahead with inquiries into Mr Biden's foreign business dealings, have opened an impeachment inquiry into the president.

 Here is a guide to the first son's legal troubles.